nautechsystems/nautilus_trader/docs/concepts/advanced/custom_data.md

 This will result in your actor/strategy passing these received `MyDataPoint` objects to your `on_data` method.
-You will need to check the type, as this method acts as a flexible handler for all custom/generic data.
+You will need to check the type, as this method acts as a flexible handler for all custom data.

 ```python
 def on_data(self, data: Data) -> None: